PedroBarbosa/VETA/README.md

 <a name="threshold_analysis"></a>
 #### Reference threshold analysis

 The benchmark of prediciton tools is possible because a threshold for significance is pre-determined (in VETA reference thresholds for the supported tools are provided in the table displayed in the [default tools](#tools-supported-by-default) section, or provided by the user in the `--config` file).
-Uusally, these decision thresholds are usually provided by the authors of each tool.
+Usually, these decision thresholds are provided by the authors of each tool.
 If not, there are papers that specifically address that and infer the best decision threshold given the data at hands.
 We argue that strict reference thresholds may not be ideal, therefore we provide a means to evaluate how appropriate reference thresholds are using Clinvar.

-Here, we force a subset of highly confident Clinvar variants (3 stars with likely assignments, `3s_l`) to be used as reference dataset, regardless of what the user sets in the ```--clinvar_stars```.
+Here, we force a subset of highly confident Clinvar variants (2 stars with likely assignments, `2s_l`) to be used as reference dataset, regardless of what the user sets in the ```--clinvar_stars```.
 Then, new thresholds for each tool are inferred based on different ratios of True Positives / False Positives the user desires using the [F beta formula](https://en.wikipedia.org/wiki/F-score).
-For example, this analysis can reveal different optimal thresholds for coding and intronic variants, as revealed by [TraP](http://trap-score.org/about) and [S-CAP](https://www.nature.com/articles/s41588-019-0348-4).
+The outcome of this analysis may reveal different optimal thresholds for coding and intronic variants, as [TraP](http://trap-score.org/about) and [S-CAP](https://www.nature.com/articles/s41588-019-0348-4) already do.

 Different values of Beta are used (1, 2, 3, 5, 10) to lend increasing importance on sensitivity.
 For each Beta, the threshold value that maximizes the FBeta function is selected as the best.
 In practice, increasing this value will improve the number of true positives found at the cost of adding *Beta* false positives.
 This is clinically relevant as the user may want to be more or less stringent in his analysis, and fixed thresholds would limit the scope of the score interpretation.